 A Brief History of Breast Cancer

-Breast cancer diagnostics, treatment and prevention has come a long way since its humble beginnings in ancient Egypt.
-Check out the history of this common and, at least to early doctors, extremely puzzling disease.
+Breast cancer diagnostics, treatment, and prevention have come a long way since ancient Egyptian times.
+Check out the history of this common and, at least to early doctors, puzzling disease.

 Breast cancer is among the most well-known and researched cancers in the medical world today.
-A diagnosis of breast cancer in 2012, while certainly terrifying, is no long the death sentence it was several years ago.
+A diagnosis of breast cancer in the 21st century, while certainly terrifying, is no long the death sentence it was years ago.
 In fact, women who detect breast cancer early in its development have a very good chance of a cancer-free future.
 But this was not always the case.

 Breast cancer in ancient Egypt